Message

 Takeshi Suzuki

 KU-CRI will continue to promote the activities as a core research center to contribute to the future development of the cancer research community.
-We would be deeply grateful for your further understanding and support towards our activities.
+We would be deeply grateful for your continued understanding and support towards our activities.

 Takeshi Suzuki